Emily McIlwaine - Woven Designer & Horticulturist -

 Emily McIlwaine

-Woven Designer & Horticulturalist
+Woven Designer & Horticulturist

 Working predominantly with natural fibres, I draw from the flora and fauna of the Irish landscape to inspire and include in my work, creating handspun yarns and natural dye pigments to incorporate into woven designs drawn upon the Bauhaus style.
 My work spans from handweaving rugs, to wall hangings and tapestries, to growing natural dye plants and fibres to use within my projects.